Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Bookmakers rate Alabama equally compared to the computer rankings, best in the country.

-- Sportsbooks have moved the Crimson Tide's national championship odds up from +5000 at the start of the season to +450.
-Among all teams in the country, that is the 62nd-biggest change.
+- The Crimson Tide were +5000 to win the national championship at the beginning of the season, and have now improved to +450, which is the 62nd-biggest change in the country.

-- With odds of +450, Alabama has been given an 18.2% chance of winning the national championship.
+- Alabama has an 18.2% chance of winning the national championship, based on its moneyline odds.

 Maryland Futures Odds